-App note from CREE on driving LEDs over its specified current capability.
+App note from KEMET on long life electrolytic capacitors.
 Link here (PDF)

 The service life for high quality power supplies and automotive power electronics is often limited by electrolytic capacitors’ operational life (Lop).
 Very long life (> 20 years at temperature up to 75C) is possible to be achieved by choosing capacitors with optimized design.
 Type of electrolyte, capacitors lid design, sealing method and rubber material quality, are important factors which determine the Lop.

 App note from KEMET about the replaceability between ceramic and tantalum capacitors to each other.
 Link here (PDF)

 Ceramic capacitors have a multitude of dielectric types available and each of these types is characterized by their sensitivities to temparature, but not to voltage or time.
 This paper compares the X7R, X6S, or X5R dielectric types of ceramic capacitors with tantalum capacitors.
 Ceramic capacitors constructed witht these dielectrics offer moderate dielectric constants with moderate temperature and voltage sensitivities.
 They overlap with tantalum capacitors in capacitance/voltage range offerings.
 In many cases, the solder pad geometry allows swapping of ceramic 0603.
 0805, 1206 or 1210 chip sizes with “J”, “R”, “A”, or “B” case tantalums, respectively.

 A visiting researcher dropped by our humble basement workshop with questions about the physical skill level students would need if they added one of our DIY data loggers to their environmental curriculum.
 I figured the easiest way to cover that was to simply build one, while they recorded the process.

 The result of that 3 hour session is now available on YouTube